A setpiece of the Corneria mission from Star Fox 1 is when Fox flies between rows and rows of twin towers collapsing above him.

 Hydro Thunder, a game released in 1999, features the New York Disaster course, which is set in a flooded, apocalyptic version of New York.

-In Pokémon Gold and Silver it is said that 700 years before the game, two skyscrapers were built in Ecruteak City, but one was later destroyed in a massive fire that raged for three days.
+In Pokemon Gold And Silver it is said that 700 years before the game, two skyscrapers were built in Ecruteak City, but one was later destroyed in a massive fire that raged for three days.
 The remaining tower is referred to in-game as the Tin Tower.
-It was changed to the Bell Tower in later generations for obvious reasons.
+It was changed to the Bell Tower in later generations, though for translation reasons rather than avoiding a reference to the WTC.

 Another case that involved the death of Liam Neeson's wife: the character he voiced for the game Fallout 3 loses his wife in the intro sequence.